dido/bptdb/README.md

+Copyright &copy; 2013 Rafael R. Sevilla
+See the end for copying conditions.
+***

 # BPTDB -- A Simple B+ Tree Flat File Database

 The amount of metadata for my game project is growing rapidly, and I